EmilyGraceSeville7cf/javascript-structure-validator/README.md

 regular expressions in a simplified form.
 To negate some check add `!` at the beginning of the property name:

+> :white_check_mark: This library may be useful if you don't want create
+> validators explicitly yourself.

 Library identifier: `1B9kXHA8YJGnfwuD0NkP6VNkzcExJigKWS5_YyMjrq7EUEZzV-QA1I9L8`

 ```javascript